devjgm/papers/cpp_civil_time.md

 ---

-<a name="alignfoot">1</a>: One of the classic questions that arises when
+### Appendix A

-talking about a Civil Time Library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
+One of the classic questions that arises when talking about a Civil Time Library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
 This is an interesting question because there could be a number of possible answers, such as:

 * Error.
 The caller gets some error, maybe an exception, maybe an invalid date object, or maybe `false` is returned.
 This may make sense because there's no